Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Conclusion

 \section{Conclusion}

-We investigated how the behavior of adaptive methods changes when we remove the square root and thereby strengthen their motivation from a second-order perspective.
-Surprisingly, we found empirically that removing the square root not only \emph{closes} the generalization gap between adaptive methods and SGD on convolutional NNs, but also \emph{maintains} the performance of square-root-based methods on vision transformers.
-Removing the square root eliminates the connection to sign descent which has been hypothesized to cause the gap on convolutional NNs and transformers.
+We investigated root-free adaptive methods and strengthened their motivation from a second-order perspective.
+Surprisingly, we found empirically that removing the root not only \emph{closes} the generalization gap between adaptive methods and SGD on CNNs, but also \emph{maintains} the performance of root-based methods on vision attention models.
+Removing the root eliminates the connection to sign descent which has been hypothesized to cause the gap on convolutional NNs and transformers.
 However, our findings highlight that adaptivity might be an important concept for the success of such methods that is currently overlooked, which poses new questions regarding the role of adaptivity and the understanding of adaptive methods.
-Conceptually, we established a rigorous second-order view on square-root-free adaptive methods by viewing their gradient outer product as a novel empirical Fisher that differs from the standard empirical Fisher discussed in the deep learning literature and allows to recover the scale invariance that is inherent to square-root-based methods.
-This perspective allowed us to develop IF-Shampoo, a matrix adaptive, inverse-free method that stably works in BFP-16 and trains roughly 2x faster than its square-root-based counterpart Shampoo.
-We provide novel insights for the understanding and development of adaptive gradient methods.
+Conceptually, we established the second-order view on root-free methods by viewing their gradient outer product as a novel empirical Fisher that preserves scale-invariance of the loss and affine invariance.
+Computationally, we introduced the concept of preconditioner invariance to reparametrize preconditioners and developed matrix adaptive, inverse-free methods that stably work in BFP-16 and train faster than their root-based counterpart.
+By using low-precision training, our IF-Shampoo has a similar iteration cost as diagonal methods while achieving better performance on modern NN models.